Beatriz's Teaching Portfolio

 student will get a picture or letter and will have to say the name or the sound.

 - If the child is correct, he will keep the picture.
-If he is wrong, he will put the picture into the
+If he is wrong, he will put the picture into the bag and the game will continue.

 - Play until there are not more flashcards left.